destsummer/LBL_Internship/Jupyter_Notebooks/README.md

 Sklearn_tfidf: This notebook looks at a different Python package called Scikit-learn that allowed me to just run a TF-IDF on the words within the corpus without first creating a dictionary or BOW.
 (Please see sklearn_tfidf.py full in source code folder) Looking visually at these weights there is no clear indication for a cut off as all words progressively decrease approaching zero.
 This comparison of weights is based on all dictionary words not including stop words.

 NED_Gensim: This notebook looks at the Python package called Gensim again, that runs the TF-IDF on the words within the corpus with a dictionary or BOW (different from Sklearn).
 Top weighted words have been identified using only abbreviations, medical terminology and misspellings

+LDA_Subject: Uses trained LDA model for visualization of the topics as well as visualization of individual subjects and what topics they have a probability of falling under.
+Suicide attempts and diabetes as a whole is then analyzed to see if LDA model is a good indicator of high risk patients.